PaulGG-Code/Raspberrypi/Bluetooth-Serial/README.md

   **PINS Identification:**

-**KEY: according to the data sheet, I need to pull­up this pin while power­on­reset of the module to enforce AT mode.
-We don't need it for this project!
+**_KEY: According to the data sheet, I need to pull­up this pin while power­on­reset of the module to enforce AT mode.
+We don't need it for this project!_**

-VCC is indicated in the range of 3.6V­6V.
-The module worked for me both with 3.3V and 5V.
+**_VCC: Indicated in the range of 3.6V­6V.
+The module worked for me both with 3.3V and 5V._**

-GND: Ground
+**_GND: Ground_**

-TXD: serial output of the module, to be connected to RX of the microcontroller.
-Note that this signal is using 3.3V logic level
+**_TXD: Serial output of the module, to be connected to RX of the microcontroller.
+Note that this signal is using 3.3V logic level_**

-RXD: serial input of the module, to be connected to the TX of the microcontroller.
-Note that this signal is using 3.3V logic levels.**
+**_RXD: Serial input of the module, to be connected to the TX of the microcontroller.
+Note that this signal is using 3.3V logic levels._**

 Software: